Corey Webster (basketball)

-Corey Webster (born 29 November 1988) is a New Zealand professional basketball player for KK Mornar Bar of the ABA League and Montenegrin League.
-He is also contracted with the Perth Wildcats of the National Basketball League (NBL).
-He joined the New Zealand Breakers of the Australian NBL for the first time in 2008 after a season of college basketball in the United States for Lambuth University, and won championships with the club in 2011, 2013 and 2015.
+Corey Webster (born 29 November 1988) is a New Zealand professional basketball player for the Manawatu Jets of the New Zealand National Basketball League (NZNBL).
+He joined the New Zealand Breakers of the Australian National Basketball League (NBL) for the first time in 2008 after a season of college basketball in the United States for Lambuth University, and won championships with the club in 2011, 2013 and 2015.

-He has also been a regular in the New Zealand NBL, winning championships with the Wellington Saints in 2011, 2014 and 2017, and has had stints in Serbia, Greece, Israel, China, Italy and Egypt.
-Webster signed with the New Orleans Pelicans prior to the 2015–16 NBA season, but was waived during preseason.
+He has also been a regular in the New Zealand NBL, winning championships with the Wellington Saints in 2011, 2014 and 2017, and with the Canterbury Rams in 2023.
+He has had stints in Serbia, Greece, Israel, China, Italy and Egypt, winning the 2023 BAL championship with Al Ahly.

 Early and college career

 Webster attended Westlake Boys High School in Auckland, New Zealand, and played junior basketball for North Harbour Basketball Association.
 He moved to the United States in 2007 and played a season of college basketball for Lambuth University of the NAIA.
 He averaged 11.5 points per game and was named the TSAC Freshman of the Year.